-Despite some of the grueling tasks he needed to perform, Bridges did enjoy his time in the Coast Guard.
-He enlisted out of a sense of obligation, and knew at the gate that he wasn't going to stick with it as a career path.
+Despite some of the grueling tasks he needed to perform, Bridges enjoyed his time in the Coast Guard.
+He enlisted out of a sense of obligation and knew at the gate that he wasn't going to stick with it as a career path.
 Bridge's parents strongly encouraged him to become an actor, so much so that he initially resisted and thought about becoming a musician or artist.

-Aside from a stellar acting career, Bridges has earned respect as a musician, author, photographer, and humanitarian.
+Aside from a stellar acting career, Bridges has earned respect as a musician, author, photographer and humanitarian.